 For technical, configuration-related questions, the Delft-FEWS Forum is the place to be.

 If you are new to Delft-FEWS and want to get started with the software, please follow the steps below to register and download the software.
+(Visit our wiki for more help on how to register and download the Delft-FEWS software)

 Visit the Courses page.
 Register for an instructor- or self-led course or download the Basic Configuration Course materials and try it yourself.